iangreenleaf/techblog/posts/confirmation-for-destructive-rake-tasks.markdown

 Lately I've been building some Rake tasks that do destructive things.
 I need them, and I need them to be destructive.
 But I also need to be very sure they don't run at the wrong time.

-This is part of my sysadmin philosophy: automate everything that's possible to automate, and double- or triple-guard everything else against my own presumed and eventual incompetence.
+This is part of my sysadmin philosophy: automate everything that's possible to automate, and double- or triple-guard everything else against my own presumed eventual fallibility.

 ```ruby
 # lib/tasks/my_task.rb